stevearc/gkeep.nvim/README.md

     including archived notes
 * `code outline l:software,vim c:red` - Search red notes with either a
     `software` or `vim` label that contain the text "code outline"
-* `code outline l:software,vim c:red` - Search red notes with either a
-    `software` or `vim` label that contain the text "code outline"

 ### Ephemeral notes

 The default operation for gkeep is to *not* save your files to disk.
 The note data will be cached locally in a json file (under neovim's cache directory), but no note files will exist directly.
-Notes are are accessed by using a buffer name that looks like `gkeep://{id}/{title}.keep`.
+Notes are accessed by using a buffer name that looks like `gkeep://{id}/{title}.keep`.
 These buffers can be edited and saved like a normal file, and they will sync those changes to Google Keep.